-The writers’ series at Fenway, now in its seventh year, is an extension of Mr. Mitrovich’s profound belief in the dialogue of democracy – a dialogue that most assuredly includes the realm of sports.
+The writers’ series at Fenway, now in its fourteenth year, is an extension of Mr. Mitrovich’s profound belief in the dialogue of democracy – a dialogue that most assuredly includes the realm of sports.

 Long active in civic affairs in his hometown of San Diego, Mr. Mitrovich has a history of involvement in politics, government, the faith community, and the world of ideas.
 He has served on numerous civic and charitable boards.

 In addition, he has been a leader on issues affecting people of color, believing that the reality of American life must reflect its promise.
 He and the Boston Red Sox led the successful effort to obtain for Jackie Robinson the nation’s highest civilian honor, the Congressional Gold Medal, which was awarded posthumously in 2005.